moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 ## Credits:
 None of this would be possible without BarryKN, who has been working hard at developing (and constantly updating) his micropatcher.
-Also, special thanks to MinhTon, ASentientBot, jackluke, MacHacJac and BenSova for their help in developing this automator.
+Also, special thanks to MinhTon, BenSova, ASentientBot, jackluke, and MacHacJac for their help in developing this automator.

 ## Contact:
 Unsupported Macs Discord: https://discord.gg/XbbWAsE